 One of the single most important impacts of AI will be its ability to provide access to healthcare beyond the four walls of a doctor’s surgery or a hospital.
 With growing penetration of smartphones in developing countries alongside existing mobile phone usage rates, almost universal coverage in developed countries, and the decreasing cost of data, this means that AI-based chatbots and apps have the potential to reach millions of additional patients.

-In addition to increasing access to healthcare AI based services can reduce friction for those seeking help and assistance who would otherwise not because many members of the population may not feel comfortable speaking directly with a medical professional (or be seen to speak to a medical professional) at the initial stages.
-In areas of healthcare that still have an incredible challenge with negative perception, AI based services such as apps may lead to more people seeking help earlier.
+In addition to increasing access to healthcare, AI-based services can reduce friction for those seeking help and assistance who would may not otherwise because many members of the population may not feel comfortable speaking directly with a medical professional (or be seen to speak to a medical professional) at the initial stages.
+In areas of healthcare that still have an incredible challenge with negative perception, AI-based services such as apps may lead to more people seeking help earlier.

 Linking to Services

 Once a diagnosis is offered, AI-based services can also link you to the right services to seek treatment and further information by suggesting appointment times or even contacting services on your behalf.
 This alone will have a large impact on improving outcomes in healthcare by decreasing time to treatment and also prompting patients to seek medical advice when they should.
 This will be particularly relevant for government-led awareness campaigns around certain issues such as diabetes, skin checks, and vaccinations.